FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 There should be an url like the following: **tcp://0.tcp.eu.ngrok.io:10230**, please copy the address after tcp:// and paste in your browser.
 As you reach the webpage, enter as credentials the credentials in your linux container.

+## Connect external drives to google cloud shell

+If you want to add your drives to the google cloudshell you need the following requirements:

+* sshfs
+* ngrok
+* (optional) if you have other mass storage such as microsd or hard-drives use a hdd docking station

+first on your system install openssh-server if you don't have it:
+`sudo apt intall openssh-server -y`

+After the installation on your local machine run the ssh service:
+`sudo service ssh start`

+Then with ngrok listen on port 22:
+`./ngrok tcp 22`

+On your google cloud shell install sshfs:
+`sudo apt install -y sshfs`

+After installing it, always in your google cloud shell run the following command line command:
+`sshfs -p NGROK_PORT USER@NGROK_TCP_ADDRESS:LOCAL_PATH PATH_GOOGLE_CLOUD_SHELL`

+where:
+* NGROK_PORT is the port ngrok gives on your local machine
+* USER is your user in your local machine
+* NGROK_TCP_ADDRESS is the address that ngrok gives you
+* LOCAL_PATH is the path where you have locally your mass storage device
+* PATH_GOOGLE_CLOUD_SHELL is the path where do you want that your local storage device must be mount on the google cloud shell

+After that if you are already in the folder where the device has to be mount, go back one directory and then go back to your mount folder.
+When you are done you can unmount the device on your google cloud shell by doing the following:

+`umount PATH_GOOGLE_CLOUD_SHELL`

+Remember that PATH_GOOGLE_CLOUD_SHELL is the path where do you want that your local storage device must be mount on the google cloud shell.

 ## Donation

 If you want to support me, or if this guide helped you, you can donate me some monero coins at: `4B9WQivaHfd3miDfPKEfCianocGpBx9d8FXycz2vmNW3aBDVKHgkBd9Gmapt4RBVEpTwnehujsiUBBehUiLvnEHs7VFstCC`